r-gris/gris/README.md

 * system of naming somehow for vertices in order to generalize away from x/y
 * analogue to the vector case for raster data, to provide n-dimensional curvilinear grids with rectilinear and affine dimensions as special cases

+### Storage of triangles and branches together

+This is a valuable feature to have, but it's not yet obvious what is the best way to go.
+Complicating factors are:

+* storage of end coordinate for polygons (gris doesn't do this, though the method used keeps them at first so this needs review)
+* object triangulation for minimum area or angle - this needs vertices inserted so updating IDs per object is more complicated
+* normalization of vertices by branch is possible by triangulating twice, first the holes and then the rest, or by matching original IDs as the vertices are re-collated
+* it may make sense to build the triangular mesh, with holes removed, then find cycles and rebuild the branches - but this has to happen on a per object basis, unless we somehow carry the line segment indexes through

 # Topology

 Currently in gris, traditional GIS-like objects are decomposed into a set of relational tables.
 These are Vertices and Objects, and these two tables may be linked via the *Branches model* with intermediate tables `Vertex-Link-Branches` (bXv) and `Branches` (b), or via the *Primitives model* with intermediate tables  `Vertex-Link-Triangles` (tXv) and `Object-Link-Triangles` (oXt).